Disney Channel (Portugal)

-Disney Channel is a Spanish-managed Portuguese pay television channel, owned and operated by The Walt Disney Company Iberia.
+Disney Channel is a Spanish-managed Portuguese pay television channel, operated by The Walt Disney Company Portugal; part of The Walt Disney Company Iberia.
 It was launched on 28 November 2001 as a premium channel, and it was later added to basic packages across platforms.
-It also broadcast through Angola and Mozambique via ZAP.
+It also broadcast through Angola, Cape Verde and Mozambique via ZAP packages.
+It was a localized version of the original US network subscription channel.